• 1000+

 I became a therapist because I needed one.

-Facing that pain was sobering.
+Facing that reality was sobering.
+It changed me.

 I won’t sit across from you with all the answers.
 I’ll sit beside you - as someone who knows the terrain of complex developmental trauma, anxiety, depression, addiction, shame, non traditional ways of loving, queer identity, disconnection, and the long, often difficult journey home.
 My work is relational, trauma-informed, and grounded in deep compassion and respect.
-If you’re seeking a therapist who understands the complexity of survival - and the courage it takes to come home to yourself - I’m here.
+If you’re seeking a therapist who understands the complexity of survival - and the courage it takes to come home to yourself, I’m here.

 Healing Happens In Relationship.